brianhealey/llm-tac-toe/README.md

 - `-retries` : Max retry attempts for invalid moves (default: `3`)
 - `-debug` : Show full prompts sent to LLM (default: `false`)
 - `-games` : Number of games to play (default: `1`, use `0` for unlimited)
+- `-temperature` : Controls randomness in LLM responses (default: `0.7`)
+  - Range: `0.0` to `2.0`
+  - Lower values (0.0-0.3): More deterministic, consistent moves
+  - Medium values (0.4-0.7): Balanced gameplay with variety
+  - Higher values (0.8-2.0): More creative and unpredictable moves

 ### Using LM Studio or Llama